- 1. The Requirement

 - Internal data requirements.

-- Adaptation requirements (data used to adapt a program to a given installation site or to given conditions in its operational environment).
+- Adaptation requirements (data used to adapt a program to a given installation site or given conditions in its operational environment).

 - Safety requirements.

 - Computer resource requirements: